If you have a question that you don't see here, visit the Office of Student Affairs.

 How do I study more effectively?
 Write better briefs?
 Practice oral arguments?

-Make an appointment with Jason Belk, Assistant Dean for Student Affairs, or Anne Sherman, Assistant Dean for Academic Advising.
+Make an appointment with Jason Belk, Assistant Dean for Student Affairs, or Tia Barnes, Assistant Dean for Academic Affairs.
 They can give you some pointers and review your technique on a sample exam for you.

 Who can help me figure out dual-degree requirements?

-Make an appointment with Dean Sherman.
+Make an appointment with Dean Barnes.
 She can help you with academic planning.

 How can I take an independent study/non-law course/ad hoc seminar?

-First read the Law School rules and look for the appropriate forms on our wonderful new academic/curriculum web site.
-If you still have questions, come visit Deans Belk or Sherman.
+First read the Law School rules and look for the appropriate forms on our academic/curriculum website.
+If you still have questions, come visit Dean Barnes.

 How do I change an exam time or date?

 Pick up an Exam Rescheduling Request Form from the Registrar or the Dean's Office, or download it from the Web.
 Turn it in to Suze Bear in the Registrar's Office.
 If you have two exams at the same time or three or more exams within 36 hours, your request will be granted.
 If neither of these conditions are met, you may not be able to postpone an exam.
 To present your request, please make an appointment with Dean Belk to discuss your unusual or compelling reasons.
 Exams are postponed to the next non-conflicting exam slot after the originally scheduled time.

 How do I request accommodations for a physical or learning disability?